 Do I need planning permission for an oak gazebo?

 Most clients find a gazebo does not need planning and is allowed under the "permitted development" guidelines.
-Always check with your local council first.
-Listed buildings tend to be a lot stricter.
+Always check with your local council first before ordering.
+Some councils may have overall height restrictions of the structure depending on postcode and location of the structure in your garden.
+For example; if it overlooks a neighbour.

 How long does it take to make a bespoke oak gazebo kit?